vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-alb-as-ssl-termination-and-ec2.md

 # Provisioning Application Load Balancer and connecting it to Ec-2 instance using Terraform

 In this notes we will continue improving on our infrastructure by adding HTTPS to our web app.
 In AWS the most simple way that I have found to do this well is by using Load Balancer as HTTPS proxy.
 We will do something unconventional, which is use Load Balancer and only 1 machine - EC-2 instance.
 People may argue that load balancer should point to a cluster.
 That's a valid argument.
 In my opinion, if you are a startup with not many customers or running a personal project, then maintaining a cluster may be too complicated and unnecessarily expensive.

-The easiest way to have https on web app using IaC is in my opinion using AWS load balancer, ACM for certificate management, some DNS, and finally the EC-2 to run docker image.
+The easiest way to have https on web app using IaC is using AWS load balancer, ACM for certificate management, some DNS, and finally the EC-2 to run docker image.

 ## Prerequisites

 Make sure you have base running, I suggest having a look at my previous notes: [Provisioning EC-2 Instance on Terraform using Modules and best practices](https://www.viktorvasylkovskyi.com/posts/terraform-modularizing).
 There we setup basic http server using EC-2.

 ## Github Code